I use this product as an integrity marketing solution in the financial sector. We are users of Wazuh and I'm head of information security.

 For how long have I used the solution?

-We have been using the solution for two months.
+We've been using the solution for around one year.

 What do I think about the stability of the solution?